balena-io/docs/pages/configuration/docker-templates.md

 This template will build and deploy a node.js project for any of the devices supported by resin.io, regardless of whether the device architecture is [ARM][ARM-link] or [x86][x86-link].
 In this example you can see the build variable `%%RESIN_MACHINE_NAME%%` this will be replaced by the machine name (i.e.: raspberrypi) at build time.
 See below for a list of machine names.

- The device-type is inferred from what "device type" application you are pushing to.
-So if the resin remote you are pushing to is associated to an Intel Edison application, the machine name will be edison and an `i386` base image will be built.
+ The machine name is inferred from what "device type" application you are pushing to.
+So if the resin remote you are pushing to is associated to an Intel Edison application, the machine name will be `edison` and an `i386` architecture base image will be built.

-__Note:__ One caveat to this is that you need to ensure that your dependencies and node.js modules are also multi-architecture, otherwise you will have a bad time.
+__Warning:__ One caveat to this is that you need to ensure that your dependencies and node.js modules are also multi-architecture, otherwise you will have a bad time.

 Currently our builder supports the following build variables.